Student employability and careers

 (LfA) programme.
 Developing core language skills will improve your chances of

-term or a full year studying in another country.
+spend a term or a full year studying in another country.
 This is a great way to

 Jobs in the Students' Union